rock-mc/Syn/README.md

 * `/sd block <player> [day hour min sec]` - Ban a specific player for a certain period of time
 * `/sd unblock <player>` - Unban a specific player
 * `/sd open` - Allow everyone to enter the server, except for players on the ban list
-* `/sd close` - Only allow players on the allowlist to enter the server
+* `/sd close` - Allow the player in the allowlist to come into the server.

 ## Permissions